hepabolu/programming-by-stealth/docs/pbs70.md

 ## Not all Notifications are the Same

 When I look at the components Bootstrap offers, I see three distinct components for notifications, the first we’ve seen before, the _Alert_.
-The other two, the _Modal_ and the _Toast_ ,will be our focus in this instalment.
-Before we get stuck into the technical details I want to focus on the bigger question: why three?
-And how do I choose between then?
+The other two, the _Modal_ and the _Toast_, will be our focus in this instalment.
+Before we get stuck into the technical details, I want to focus on the bigger question: why three?
+And how do I choose between them?

 Alerts are designed to draw a user’s attention to something that’s known at the moment the page loads.
 A classic example would be those dismissible notices we see everywhere these days drawing our attention to cookie and privacy policies.
 Another might be a warning of scheduled maintenance at some future date and time.
 Finally, you’ll also see alerts used when a web app moves the users from one UI to another.
 A great example would be a webmail interface that navigates users to a full-page interface for composing and sending emails, and then navigates them back to their inbox when they hit send.
 When the inbox loads, it might contain an alert at the top of the page to let you know your email was successfully sent.